 Do not disclose the vulnerability to anyone else before the advisory is issued.

 If the vulnerability is not covered by the Security advisory policy, you can still report it via these channels, but it's also acceptable to post it directly to Github.

 How to make a good security report

 Optional: you can indicate the way you would like to be referred to in the advisory about the vulnerability.
-Our preference is to use full names and where appropriate an organisation.
+Our preference is to credit people using full names and where appropriate an organisation when we are announcing a security fix, but at minimum your GitHub account will be mentioned.
 If you do not specify we will do our best to find that information.
 You can also request a pseudonym or having your name withheld.

 The Mautic Security Team does not disclose proof-of-concept information to demonstrate vulnerabilities and reporters are encouraged to do the same.

 Where a reporter feels strongly that proof-of-concept instructions should be published, they are encouraged to hold that information for an additional period of at least 4 weeks after the release of the patched version of the software.